-- Test implementation and execution is the activity where - > test procedures or scripts are specified - by combining the test cases in a particular order - including any other information needed for test execution - > the environment is set up, and - the tests are run.
+- Test implementation and execution is the activity where - test procedures or scripts are specified - by combining the test cases in a particular order - including any other information needed for test execution - the environment is set up, and - the tests are run.

-- Finalizing, implementing and prioritizing test cases (including the identification of test data) - Developing and prioritizing test procedures, creating test data and, optionally, preparing test harnesses and writing automated test scripts - Creating test suites from the test procedures for efficient test execution
+- Finalizing, implementing and prioritizing test cases (including the identification of test data).

+- Developing and prioritizing test procedures,

+- Creating test data

+- Optionally

+- Preparing test harnesses

+- Writing automated test scripts.